f3-factory/F3com-data/databases/main.md

 ## Beyond CRUD

 We've covered the CRUD handlers.
-There are some extra methods that you might find useful:-
+There are some extra methods that you might find useful:

 ``` php
 $f3->set('user',new DB\SQL\Mapper($db,'users'));